Correlation Between Cref Inflation-linked and The Hartford

-By analyzing existing cross correlation between Cref Inflation Linked Bond and The Hartford Inflation, you can compare the effects of market volatilities on Cref Inflation and The Hartford and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
-You can also utilize pair trading strategies of matching a long position in Cref Inflation with a short position of The Hartford.
+By analyzing existing cross correlation between Cref Inflation Linked Bond and The Hartford Inflation, you can compare the effects of market volatilities on Cref Inflation-linked and The Hartford and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
+You can also utilize pair trading strategies of matching a long position in Cref Inflation-linked with a short position of The Hartford.
 Check out your portfolio center.
-Please also check ongoing floating volatility patterns of Cref Inflation and The Hartford.
+Please also check ongoing floating volatility patterns of Cref Inflation-linked and The Hartford.

-Diversification Opportunities for Cref Inflation and The Hartford
+Diversification Opportunities for Cref Inflation-linked and The Hartford

-Pair Corralation between Cref Inflation and The Hartford
+Pair Corralation between Cref Inflation-linked and The Hartford

-Assuming the 90 days trading horizon Cref Inflation Linked Bond is expected to generate 0.9 times more return on investment than The Hartford.
-However, Cref Inflation Linked Bond is 1.11 times less risky than The Hartford.
-It trades about 0.12 of its potential returns per unit of risk.
-The Hartford Inflation is currently generating about 0.09 per unit of risk.
-If you would invest 8,614 in Cref Inflation Linked Bond on February 6, 2025 and sell it today you would earn a total of 171.00 from holding Cref Inflation Linked Bond or generate 1.99% return on investment over 90 days.
+Assuming the 90 days trading horizon Cref Inflation-linked is expected to generate 1.21 times less return on investment than The Hartford.
+But when comparing it to its historical volatility, Cref Inflation Linked Bond is 1.06 times less risky than The Hartford.
+It trades about 0.15 of its potential returns per unit of risk.
+The Hartford Inflation is currently generating about 0.18 of returns per unit of risk over similar time horizon.
+If you would invest 1,004 in The Hartford Inflation on May 7, 2025 and sell it today you would earn a total of 23.00 from holding The Hartford Inflation or generate 2.29% return on investment over 90 days.

 Time Period | 3 Months [change] |